 COLLEGE STUDENTS: Ages 18-25

 Education is the only way to true social and financial freedom.
-But factors such as gender, geography, socio-economic status and even cultural beliefs often prevent most youth from reaching their full potential.
-College is a critical step for anyone, but in the developing world poverty prevents many students from advancing their education.
-And for those that do achieve this next step, they struggle with a range of issues from undiagnosed childhood emotional traumas to buying books to complete their education.
-Without critical skills needed to cope and thrive in this new environment, many college-aged youth are at a higher risk of dropping out and slipping right back into a cycle of poverty that can lead to social conflict, substance abuse, pregnancy, labor and trafficking.
-Through a series of interactive workshops, students will develop leadership and mentoring skills, learn the benefits of collaborative partnerships, create high social impact businesses and learn how to transform pain and struggle into power.
+But factors such as gender, geography, class and ethnicity often prevent youth from achieving their full potential.
+College is one of the most important steps in a young person's life, but in the developing world pursuing an advanced education is a rare luxury.
+Those that do make it can struggle with a range of issues from crippling issues from low self-esteem and undiagnosed childhood emotional traumas to inadequate life skills and career planning skills.
+These realities fuel a higher risk of drop-out and chance of slipping right back into a cycle of poverty that can lead to social conflict, substance abuse, pregnancy, labor and trafficking.
+Through a series of interactive workshops, students will learn critical personal development skills, capacity building and mentoring skills and most importantly, learn how to transform pain and doubt into power.